[Editor’s Note: This article was originally published in April 2017. Each stock pick has been updated to reflect changes in the market.]

 Cracker Barrel (CBRL)

 Over the past decade, Cracker Barrel Old Country Store, Inc. (NASDAQ:CBRL) has more than doubled the performance of the S&P 500 by delivering consistent results.
-Its return on invested capital in 2006 was 8%; today, it’s 27%, well above the restaurant industry average of 13%.
+Its return on equity is an impressive 34%.

 CBRL’s unique restaurant/retail concept generates approximately 80% of its revenue from its restaurants, with its retail shop the remaining 20%.
 The average store throws off revenue of $4.6 million.
 The retail business generates sales per square foot of $440 and 50% gross margins.

 Cracker Barrel features a strong female presence in upper management, representing what a modern progressive American company is supposed to look like at the top.
 Good on them … and good for you, because that kind of diversity will pay off in spades.